-The Fidelity Credit Card foreign transaction fee is 1% of the amount spent abroad.
+The Fidelity® Credit Card foreign transaction fee is 1% of the amount spent abroad.
 Remember that this fee will be assessed for purchases made while traveling abroad or from merchants located outside of the United States.

-There are alternatives with no foreign transaction fees from other issuers, if you plan on traveling abroad a lot, so there is really no reason to pay a foreign fee on a credit card.
+There are alternatives with no foreign transaction fees from other issuers, if you plan on traveling abroad a lot.
+So there is really no reason to pay a foreign fee on a credit card.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
+This question was posted by WalletHub.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.

 Ad Disclosure: Certain offers that appear on this site originate from paying advertisers, and this will be noted on an offer’s details page using the designation "Sponsored", where applicable.
 Advertising may impact how and where products appear on this site (including, for example, the order in which they appear).
 At WalletHub we try to present a wide array of offers, but our offers do not represent all financial services companies or products.